qdrant/landing_page/qdrant-landing/content/documentation/concepts/search.md

 Search is processing only among vectors with the same name.

+*Available as of v0.17.0*

+If the collection was created with sparse vectors, the name of the sparse vector to use for searching should be provided:

+TODO: add examples

 ### Filtering results by score

 In addition to payload filtering, it might be useful to filter out results with a low similarity score.